hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

 <center><img src="media/guide-login-with-Github.png" width="600" height="300"></center>

+3. If you are prompted to authorize the "HPE DEV Portal" from MikeLingdom, please "Authorize"

-3. Select **Fork the repo** to initiate a copy of the HPE DEV Web CMS into your own GitHub account.
+4. Select **Fork the repo** to initiate a copy of the HPE DEV Web CMS into your own GitHub account.
 (In GitHub, this will appear as a new
     repository: ***yourAccountname/hpe-dev-portal***).
 This private copy of
     the repository is going to be used to make your changes to the web